 Orientation will be held at Hobson School on the following dates:

-The purpose of orientation is to help you become acquainted with your role and responsibilities during your participation day, and to learn more about the cooperative aspects of Hobson’s program.
+The purpose of orientation is to help you become acquainted with your child’s teachers, your role and responsibilities during your participation day, and to learn more about the cooperative aspects of Hobson’s program.

 This meeting will be too long and boring to bring children (but we hope not for you!).
-During the meeting teachers will describe a typical day in class, and we will work on scheduling the first month’s participation, so please bring your calendar.
+We will work on scheduling the first month’s parent participation schedule, so please bring your calendar.

 Hobson tote bags will be available for purchase at the meeting.
 The Hobson totes are a nice size and we HIGHLY recommend totes because they are easier for preschool children to use than backpacks.

 Home visits are scheduled between August 21 – September 1.
 The purpose of the home visit is to help your child feel more comfortable when school actually begins.
 Meeting their teachers during the home visit ensures that your child will see a familiar face on the first day of school.